bigchaindb/bigchaindb/docs/server/source/drivers-clients/http-client-server-api.rst

    ``valid`` or ``undecided``, a ``303 See Other`` status code is returned, as well as a URL to the resource in the location header.

-   :param txid: transaction ID
+   :param id: transaction ID
-   :type txid: hex string
+   :type id: hex string

    **Example request**: